-- 1. Everyone enrolled in this project should at least learn the parts of the calf. - 4-H Bucket Calf project is for 4-H members 7 12 years of age, before January 1.
-Those who have had their 13th birthday before January 1of the current year are not eligible. - 3.
+- 1. Exhibitors should learn the parts of the calf. - 4-H bucket calf project is for members 7-12 years of age, before January 2.
+1. Those who had their 13th birthday before January 1of the current year are not eligible. - 3.
 A bucket calf is an orphan or new born calf; male or female; dairy, beef, or cross; fed on a bucket or bottle.
 No nurse cows.
 Calves must be born between January 1 and May 1 of the current year.
-They must have been purchased within two weeks of birth. - 4.
-Individual identification is required (tag or tattoo). - 5.
-At the 4-H Fair, only one bucket calf per 4-H'er may be shown in the bucket calf class.
-Calves shown in the bucket calf class are ineligible to be shown in any other class.
+They must have been purchased within two weeks of birth.
+No intact males. - Individual identification is required (tag or tattoo).
+4. - Only one bucket calf per 4-H'er may be shown in the bucket calf class.
+5. Calves shown in bucket calf class are ineligible to be shown in any other class at fair.
 Health requirements should be reviewed in the fair catalog. - 6.
-If numbers warrant, classes may be split according to the ages of the 4-H'ers.
-Example: 7 8 years 9 10 years 11 12 years - 7.
-Half of the Bucket calf class will be judged by conference method (personal interview) based on: - What the 4-H'er has learned about caring for and raising the calf. - General health of the calf and knowledge gained by 4-H'er in health related areas. - Fitting and showing according to either beef or dairy guidelines, with emphasis on how much the 4-H'er learned and can do without help.
-However, parental guidance is encouraged. - Dairy or beef quality (conformation) of the calf will not be considered, since purchase is not made on that basis. - The Danish Ribbon System (color groups) will be used.
-Exhibitors will be placed in the blue, red, or white ribbon group.
-Grand and reserve will be selected in each age group.
-All decisions will be final.
-Any complaints or disagreements should be submitted in writing to the fair board. - Bucket calves will not be sold in the livestock premium sale.
-Members may keep the calf for breeding heifer or market steer project or sale at the sale barn or private treaty.
+If numbers warrant, classes may be split according to the ages of the - 7.
+Bucket calves will not be sold in the livestock premium sale.
+Members may keep the calf for breeding heifer or market steer project or sale at the sale barn or private treaty. - 8.
+50% of bucket calf class will be judged by conference method (personal interview) based on: - What 4-H'er has learned about caring for and raising the calf - General health and knowledge gained by 4-H'er in health-related areas. - Fit and show according to either beef or dairy guidelines, with emphasis on how much the 4-H'er learned and can do without help.
+However, parental guidance is encouraged.

+- Dairy or beef quality (conformation) of the calf will not be considered since purchase is not made on that basis. - Bucket Calf Score Card